 - identify practice-relevant research questions to be answered in his/her dissertation including a comprehensive review of the literature (DBA 712),

 - prepare a comprehensive applied dissertation proposal including a literature review (building upon DBA 712),

 - research design/constructs/hypothesis supported by theory, methods, discussion, including all data parameters/methodologies, a project plan and a public defense of his/her proposal to faculty (and others) at The University of Scranton (DBA 714),

 - and formally execute his/her dissertation proposal project plan and provide ongoing and timely updates to the Dissertation Chair and Content Expert Scholar (both orally and in writing) with a particular focus on the his/her data collection and analysis concluding with a public defense of his/her dissertation to faculty (and others) at The University of Scranton (DBA 716, DBA 717, DBA 71

-For more information on the curriculum visit our graduate catalog.
+For more information on the curriculum visit our Graduate Course Catalog.